List of rulers of Crete

-This is a list of the rulers and governors of the island of Crete throughout its history.
+This is a list of rulers of the island of Crete throughout its history.

 Antiquity

 Crete was conquered for the Roman Republic by Quintus Caecilius Metellus Creticus in 69 BC and united with the Cyrenaica in the province of Creta et Cyrenaica until 193 AD, when it became a separate province.

 Roman governors of Creta et Cyrenaica

 Roman governors of Crete

 After the reforms of Emperor Diocletian in the 290s, Crete's governor held the rank of consularis.

 Byzantine and Arab periods

 Crete became part of the East Roman or Byzantine Empire upon the partition of the Roman Empire in 395 AD.
 It remained in Byzantine hands until it was conquered by Andalusian exiles in the mid-820s and became an emirate, nominally under Abbasid suzerainty.
 The emirate became a major base for Muslim naval raids along the coasts of the Byzantine Empire, and several attempts at reconquest failed.
 The Byzantines finally retook the island in 961 under the leadership of Nikephoros Phokas, and held it until 1205.